Laser interferometry as a robust neuromorphic platform for machine learning: Introduction

 A promising area being explored for neuromorphic computing, and thus for the implementation of PNNs, is the field of photonics~\cite{christensen20222022, momeni2025training}.
 Neuromorphic computing implementations based on photonics have several advantages such as higher energy efficiency, throughput, speed and parallelization capability~\cite{christensen20222022}.
 However, a limitation of current approaches based on photonics is scalability and difficulty of implementing low power optical nonlinearities~\cite{christensen20222022}.
 On the scalability front quantum photonics, particularly with continuous variable (CV) cluster states, can provide a remedy as much work has been done on scaling these systems to large sizes for measurement-based quantum computing schemes~\cite{Chen2014,Yoshikawa2016,Larsen2019,Asavanant2019}.
 The original proposal for a CV quantum neural network~\cite{killoran2019continuous}, as well as derivative work~\cite{austin2025hybrid}, utilized optical Kerr nonlinearities which are difficult to implement experimentally.
 An alternative proposal utilized repeat-until-success photon number resolving measurements on ancillary modes to introduce nonlinearity into the network~\cite{bangar2023experimentally}.
 However, the implementation of quantum optical nonlinearities is still a challenging task as in the classical optics case.
 One solution that has been explored in the classical optics approach is to utilize hybrid architectures based on optical-digital conversion~\cite{shen2017deep, wang2022optical, pai2023experimentally} or opto-electronic conversion \cite{shainline2017superconducting, williamson2019reprogrammable, hamerly2019large, ashtiani2022chip, chen2023deep, xue2024fully, Bandyopadhyay2024}.
 Another approach uses the intrinsic nonlinearity within coupled semiconductor nanolaser arrays~\cite{ji2025photonic}.

 However, learning nonlinearity should not be equated with physics nonlinearity.
 Indeed, recent breakthroughs in optical implementations~\cite{PT2024,wanjura2024fully,yildirim2024nonlinear, xia2024nonlinear} stemmed from the realization that optical nonlinearities in the field variables are not needed to implement learning~\cite{PT2024} if one doesn't encode the data in them exclusively and, rather, uses the experimental parameters for that purpose: a simple optical phase shift $\theta$ imparts field transformations $\cos\theta, \sin\theta$ that are nonlinear in $\theta$ (though linear in the fields).
-This has recently been proposed~\cite{wanjura2024fully} and demonstrated~\cite{yildirim2024nonlinear,xia2024nonlinear} using classical linear wave scattering.